 Anchor Academy has a no tolerance policy regarding smoking tobacco and marijuana on campus or during off-campus school events.
-This policy applies to all students and school staff.
+This policy applies to all students, school staff, and visitors.

 If a student is found smoking cigarettes or other smoking paraphernalia and/or a lighter, the object will be confiscated and disciplinary action will be implemented.
 Students will not be sent on school sponsored transportation with these items.